Early Childhood and Human Biology BA (with Foundation Year)

 The Early Childhood team aim to provide a stimulating and supportive learning environment for all our students through a high level of tutor support, access to exceptional University resources and engagement with our multidisciplinary teaching team with wide experience in research, practice and policy in the field.
 Together with the vital ingredient of your commitment as a student, these elements will enrich your learning experience.
 We also aim to enhance this where possible through engaging invited speakers and field visits to relevant spaces in Liverpool, a city rich in community connection and cultural experience.

 The degree is taught by academics from a wide variety of backgrounds, including Sociology, Education, Philosophy and Psychology.
 The teaching team are all actively involved in research and have published in their specialist fields.
 They are all members of the thriving Liverpool Hope Childhood Research Forum and contribute to a range of research conferences both nationally and internationally.
 This experience provides an informed and supportive learning environment for the student characterised by depth and challenge.

-Subject to validation, the Single Honours programme also offers the option to obtain certification as a graduate practitioner through assessment against the Early Childhood Graduate Practitioner Competencies.For more details and information about this course visit:
+For Single Honours students there is a compulsory placement as part of your degree.
+The placement will enable you to enhance your understanding of key themes and provides you with an insight into the professional context.
+For Combined Honours students the placement is optional.
+The Single Honours programme also offers the option to obtain separate professional certification as a graduate practitioner through assessment against the Early Childhood Graduate Practitioner Competencies.For more details and information about this course visit:

 Human Biology is an ever-evolving branch of science that includes the study of the human body, the changes that occur in disease, and the interaction between humans and their environment.
-With this in mind, the Human Biology curriculum provides a contemporary and dynamic programme designed to challenge students across a broad base, but with depth in areas of staff specialisms.
+With this in mind, the Human Biology Combined Honours curriculum has been designed to provide a contemporary and dynamic programme to challenge students across a broad base, but with depth in areas of staff specialisms.